fene20/memory-game/README.md

 - Credit JS essentials project which had this line this.getAttribute("data-type").

 Pop up
-- I initiall tried Overlay code but in the end went with the pop up from [sweetAlert2](https://sweetalert2.github.io/).
+- I initially tried Overlay code but in the end went with the pop up from [sweetAlert2](https://sweetalert2.github.io/).

 ### Revision History